 Each ARE 5.0 division appointment also includes 30 to 45 minutes of flexible break time, which can be used for one long break or multiple short breaks.

-Each division of ARE 5.0 utilizes five different item types throughout the exam's discrete and case study items.
+Each division of ARE 5.0 utilizes four different item types throughout the exam's discrete and case study items.
 All items are worth one point and there is no partial credit.

 - Multiple Choice: A multiple choice item contains a question followed by three or four response options.
 To respond to this item type, you’ll need to select a single response out of the four possible response options.